lucasquemelli/tableau/README.md

 # tableau
 This is a repository where I publish my studies with Tableau.

-This the link for the [Dashboard number 1](https://public.tableau.com/app/profile/lucas.quemelli/viz/Livro07_16707905911710/DashboardMedalhas?publish=yes)
+This link is for the [Dashboard number 1.](https://public.tableau.com/app/profile/lucas.quemelli/viz/Livro07_16707905911710/DashboardMedalhas?publish=yes)

 -
 -